sbn-psi/ldd_utilities/README.md

 If you want to be able to visualize the dictionary, you will need Graphviz, which is available at <https://www.graphviz.org/>

+Mitch Gordon at SETI has provided some [additional notes](WINDOWS.md) on using IngestLDDView with windows.

 ### Getting the stylesheets

 You can download both stylesheets from GitHub.
 Unless you have GitHub experience, use the links below: